1500

 Guillaume de Salluste, Seigneur du Bartas (1544-1590): "Judith"

-Luis Vaz de Cambens: "Os Lusiados," Port. epic poem on voyages of Vasco da Gama
+Luis Vaz de Cambens: "Os Lusiados," Port. epic poem on voyages of

 Pierre de Ronsard: "La Franciade," epic poem on the kings of France